rplumlee/ppdemo/README.md

 The next few things I want to do:

+- ~~change animation style to framer's shared layout for smoother transitions~~
+- ~~refactor reducers to pure functions~~
+- ~~refactor inline styles to stylesheet where practical~~
+- ~~refactor App.tsx into separate components where practical~~
+- ~~clean up unused modules~~
 - hook back up functionality of add new item/section with the new shared layout
 - remove old "SectionCard" and replace with inline editing of sections.
 Leave the Animate Presence to the actual menu items
+- change order functionality from a property on the object to just using indices
 - add featured section up top
+- write some tests
 - implement drag to reorder/change item section.
 On initial glance it looks like using Animate Presence breaks drag ability, but this may be fixed by the rerender on a drag action that actually changes the state.
 - actually add a db and upload image functionality
 - discount/promotion settings for visual marketing